 – A conviction to express your passion and share your message

-It seems to me that if you take the time to listen to many of the 18 minute TED Talks you will see that the vast majority tick each one of these boxes and there are very few exceptions.
+Many of the 18 minute TED Talks tick each one of these boxes; there are very few exceptions.

 How to upgrade democracy for the Internet era 775,000 views

 New thoughts on capital in the twenty-first century 583, 000 views

 Crop insurance, an idea worth seeding 373,000 views

 Whether you are an introvert or an extrovert, Susan Cain has admirably demonstrated that anyone can give a brilliant speech.

 If you’re an introvert all you need is:

 A genuine interest and passion in a topic you wish to speak about.